-If the foreign investor wishes to create an acquisition vehicle governed by German law (which is often the case if the investor is a foreign investment fund), the full range of legal entities under German law is available, and the issues of limitation of liability and tax treatment of the acquisition vehicle and the investors are often relevant factors in deciding which form of legal entity is chosen.
+If the foreign investor wishes to create an acquisition vehicle governed by German law, the full range of legal entities under German law is available, and the choice of legal form often depends on issues of limitation of liability and tax treatment of the acquisition vehicle.

-As, however, a limited partnership whose general partner is a GmbH, which manages the business of the limited partnership, is by virtue of legal form – like the GmbH – subject to trade tax, additional structures are used to minimise the trade tax liability.
+As, however, a limited partnership whose general partner is a GmbH, which manages the business of the limited partnership, is by virtue of legal form subject to trade tax, additional structures are used to minimise trade tax liability.
 In particular, if a German tax-resident acquisition vehicle derives income from trade or business solely because of its legal form, but in fact generates no income other than rental income from its property, trade tax may be avoided by properly structuring the leases.
-Because in such a case only rental income from the letting of land and buildings is exempt from trade tax, whereas the letting of office or other commercial space often includes fixtures and fittings or appurtenances that may qualify as business equipment of the tenant, the rental income relating to business equipment is not exempt from trade tax and may render the rental income from the letting of the space subject to trade tax as well.
-It is, therefore, common practice to use a separate vehicle for the acquisition and subsequent letting of business equipment.
-As this rental income is subject to trade tax in any case, a GmbH is most often used for this purpose.
-Other structures – such as the use of German limited partnerships where the only general partner is a foreign corporation – which have been quite widely used in the past have come under intense scrutiny especially by German banks and are currently no longer best practice because of uncertainties under German corporate law.
+It is, therefore, common practice to use a separate vehicle for the acquisition and subsequent letting of business equipment (fixtures) and ensure that third parties (and not the letting entity) provides specific services for the business of the tenant.
+Other structures – such as the use of German limited partnerships where the only general partner is a foreign corporation – have come under intense scrutiny especially by German banks and are currently no longer best practice.

 Since the civil law partnership is generally not registered in any public register, the partners can only be identified from the GbR constitutional documents and through the partnership's authorised representatives – unless the GbR including its partners and the natural persons benefitting from the GbR have to be registered in the 2017 newly established transparency register in case the GbR holds shares of another legal entity.
-In the past, this often led to difficulties in the land register registration process.
-The Federal Supreme Court held that if the partners state in a real estate sale and purchase agreement that they are in fact all partners of, and are authorised to represent, the partnership, the land registry is not required or entitled to request further evidence as to the existence, identity and authority of representation of the partnership.
-The GbR is entitled to be the owner of rights and obligations, be party to legal proceedings and be registered in the land register.
-The partners of the GbR have to be added in the land register as well.
+The GbR and its partners are also registered in the land register (see Section I.ii).

 Real estate ownership

-The legal framework for planning and zoning is essentially set out in the Federal Building Act, the Federal Building Use Regulation and building regulations of the individual states.
+The legal framework for planning and zoning is essentially set out in the Federal Building Act, the Federal Building Use Regulation and building regulations of the federal states.

-Planning and zoning is usually based on a large-scale regional plan for the use of land, which the competent municipality then specifies authoritatively and in greater detail for particular areas within that municipality in land-use plans.
-The planning process will involve extensive consultation with other competent authorities, such as environment, safety, water, nature or monument conservation, and participation by the general public.
-The land-use plans regularly contain restrictions on development and use.
-Municipalities also enjoy some statutory pre-emptive rights applicable to the sale of land that they can exercise to protect, inter alia, certain planning requirements.
-While such statutory pre-emptive rights have historically been rarely exercised, certain cities with significant housing or office shortages like Berlin and Munich have recently started to use these rights more aggressively.
+Planning and zoning is usually based on a large-scale regional plan for the use of land, which the competent municipality then specifies authoritatively and in greater detail for particular areas in land-use plans.
+The planning process involves extensive consultation with other authorities, particularly on environment, safety, water, nature or monument conservation, and participation by the general public.
+The land-use plans regularly restrict development and use.
+Municipalities also enjoy some statutory pre-emptive rights applicable to the sale of land that they can exercise to protect, inter alia, certain planning requirements (see Section VII.v).

-Individual building projects as well as changes of use generally require a building permit to be issued by the competent building authority stating if the project or change is in accordance with planning law and the state's respective building regulations.
-The admissibility of a building project outside the area of a land-use plan will generally be judged by its surroundings.
+Individual building projects as well as changes of use generally require a building permit stating whether they are in accordance with planning law and building regulations.

-Under public law, if soil or groundwater contamination of a property presents a danger, significant detriment or disturbance to individuals or the public, the competent authority may issue an order for decontamination, remediation, investigation or monitoring addressed to the current owner of a property, any previous owner thereof, any party who is responsible under corporate or commercial law for the owner, any party holding actual possession of the property or the party actually responsible for the contamination or the polluter's universal successor.
-Usually, the authorities will select the party that it can most effectively hold responsible to undertake the necessary measures, which is normally the present owner or – in particular in the case of industrial or business premises – the tenant of the property.
-Along with public law liability, there is civil law liability for clean-up or damages with regard to neighbours or other third parties affected by the contamination.
+Under public law, if soil or groundwater contamination presents a danger, significant detriment or disturbance to individuals or the public, the competent authority may issue an order for decontamination, remediation, investigation or monitoring addressed to the current owner of a property, any previous owner thereof, any party who is responsible under corporate or commercial law for the owner, any party holding actual possession of the property or the party actually responsible for the contamination or the polluter's universal successor.
+Usually, the authorities will select the party that it can most effectively hold responsible to undertake the necessary measures, which is normally the present owner or – in particular for industrial or business premises – tenant.
+Along with public law liability, there is private law liability for clean-up or damages with regard to neighbours or other third parties.

-Environmental issues, therefore, are an important consideration in the due diligence of a real estate transaction, and in the representations and warranties, indemnity provisions or other covenants of a real property-related sale and purchase agreement.
+Environmental issues should, therefore, be considered in a due diligence, and in the representations and warranties, indemnity provisions or other covenants of a sale and purchase agreement.

 Any sale and comparable conveyance of real estate is subject to RETT.
-If the real estate is held by a legal entity, the purchase of 95 per cent (in the near future quite likely the change of ownership of 90 per cent, see above) or more of the shares in such a legal entity is likewise subject to RETT (see Section IV and Section VII.i).
+If the real estate is held by a legal entity, the purchase of – currently – 95 per cent or more of the shares in such a legal entity is likewise subject to RETT (see Section IV and Section VII.i).
 The RETT tax rates depend on the location of the real estate and differ from state to state, from 3.5 to 6.5 per cent of the purchase price.

-In addition, fees for the notarisation of the sale and purchase agreement, and land charges required for the financing, will accrue, as will registration fees for the land registry office for the registration of the priority notice securing transfer of title, the transfer of title, any land charges and the deregistration of existing land charges.
+In addition, fees for the notarisation of the sale and purchase agreement, and land charges required for the financing, will accrue, as will registration fees for the land registry office.
 These fees are fixed by law and amount to regularly less than around 0.5 per cent of the transaction value with a decreasing percentage figure applying the higher the transaction value is.

-Generally, the sale and letting of real property is exempt from VAT; however, under certain circumstances it is possible to opt for its application at the normal rate of 19 per cent.
+Generally, the sale and letting of real property is exempt from VAT; however, under certain circumstances it is possible to opt for its application at the normal rate of 19 per cent (reduced to 16 per cent during the covid-19 pandemic in the third and fourth quarters of 2020).
 The seller of a property that has accepted the previous seller's option for VAT upon purchase in the past may want to sell the property not exempt from VAT; otherwise, the seller may be required to repay previously deducted input VAT to the tax office.
 The purchaser will have to pay the VAT in addition to the purchase price (reverse charge).
-This may be commercially acceptable if the VAT can be deducted as input VAT (i.e., when the property is used by the purchaser for supplies and services that are not exempt from VAT, including, but not limited to, letting with an option to VAT).
-Lettings can only be made subject to VAT if and to the extent the tenants are enterprises within the meaning of the VAT Act and render VAT-able and not VAT-exempt supplies or services (see Section VI.iv) – that is, use the premises for a business involving the delivery of goods and services subject to VAT.
-The issue of whether an input VAT deduction has been applied in the past should be carefully addressed in the due diligence procedure, particularly when acquiring multi-tenant commercial buildings, as the seller may have let space to non-professionals or professionals who render VAT-exempt services (such as banks, doctors, etc.) in the past, or the purchaser may want to do so in the future.
+This may be commercially acceptable if the VAT can be deducted as input VAT (i.e., when the property is used by the purchaser for supplies and services that are not exempt from VAT, including letting with an option to VAT).
+Lettings can also be made subject to VAT (see Section VI.iv).
+The issue of whether an input VAT deduction has been applied in the past should be carefully addressed in due diligence, particularly when acquiring multi-tenant commercial buildings, as the seller may have let space to non-professionals or professionals who render VAT-exempt services (such as banks, doctors, etc.), or the purchaser may want to do so in the future.
 As a result of changes in circumstances, the purchaser may be required to repay input VAT to the tax office.